A mother and daughter smile, while looking at the snow outside

 Indoor entertainment complexes and playgrounds offer all kinds of fun for kids and families regardless of the weather.

-• Kids Fun City is the best indoor playground in Toronto.
-This amusement centre is perfect for families with kids of all ages, including toddlers.
+This indoor amusement centre is perfect for families with young kids, including toddlers.

 Indoor water parks